Mikko Hyppönen

 The chaos began on August 11 with the Blaster worm, which exploited a security hole in Windows XP and could spread automatically to any vulnerable computer with an internet connection.
 Blaster hijacked its victims to conduct a DDoS attack against the Windows Update website, consuming system resources so heavily that many infected computers began rebooting uncontrollably.

 Within hours of Blaster’s release, Hyppönen’s team had identified it.
-They coordinated with other antivirus companies to warn users about the worm and urge them to download Microsoft’s official security patch.
+They coordinated with other antivirus companies to warn users about the worm and urged them to download Microsoft’s official security patch.

 The Welchia Worm